New twists in Pam Hupp case revealed on ‘Dateline’ - NewsBreak

 MARY ANDERSON: I had no idea things would get this crazy.

 Friday’s “Dateline” is a continuation of Keith Morrison’s years-long reporting on Pam Hupp, including how she impersonated a real-life “Dateline” producer.
-Watch “The Real Thing About Pam” at 9 p.m. on NBC 4.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Watch “The Real Thing About Pam” at 9 p.m. on News 2.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0